pnnl/ruleset-checking-tool/docs/section6/Rule6-13.md

           - Case 2: Else if lighting schedule in P_RMR is lower than or equal to lighting schedule in B_RMR times adjusted lighting occupancy sensor reduction factor: `if schedule_comparison_result == "EQUAL AND LESS": FAIL and raise_warning "SCHEDULE ADJUSTMENT MAY BE CORRECT IF SPACE INCLUDES DAYLIGHT CONTROL MODELED BY SCHEDULE ADJUSTMENT OR INDIVIDUAL WORKSTATIONS WITH LIGHTING CONTROLLED BY OCCUPANCY SENSORS (TABLE G3.7 FOOTNOTE C)."`

-          - Case 3: Else, lighting schedule in P_RMR is higher than lighting schedule in B_RMR times adjusted lighting occupancy sensor reduction factor: `if schedule_comparison_result == "EQUAL AND MORE": CAUTION`
+          - Case 3: Else, lighting schedule in P_RMR is higher than lighting schedule in B_RMR times adjusted lighting occupancy sensor reduction factor: `if schedule_comparison_result == "EQUAL AND MORE": UNDETERMINED and raise_message "LIGHTING SCHEDULE IN P-RMR INCLUDING ADJUSTED LIGHTING OCCUPANCY SENSOR REDUCTION FACTOR IS HIGHER THAN THAT IN B-RMR.
+VERIFY ADDITIONAL OCCUPANCY SENSOR CONTROL IS MODELED CORRECTLY IN P-RMR."`

 **Temporary Function note:**